Last Updated on December 4, 2020 by Ed Joven

 How to make Inutak

-Inutak Recipe, we first saw this Filipino Kakanin dish while watching Saksi, a TV news program in the Philippines.
-We were curious because the host and those interviewed describe this dish as one of the best Filipino Dessert.
-We did some research and many are blogging about the premium version of this dish that came from Taguig, we also learned that Inutak is made from Sticky rice or “Galapong” with sugar, coconut milk and coconut cream then baked with charcoal fire just like the famous Bibingka.
+I did some research, and many blogged about the premium version of this dish that came from Pateros.
+We also learned that Inutak is from Sticky rice or “Galapong” with sugar, coconut milk, and coconut cream, then they bake it using charcoal fire just like the famous Bibingka.

-We hope you will also love our version of Inutak Recipe, let me know if it needs some improvement by leaving a feedback below.
+We hope you will also love our version of Inutak Recipe.
+Let me know if it needs some improvement by leaving feedback below.

 - 1 1/2 cups Glutinous Rice flour

 - 1 large egg slightly beaten

 - 1/2 cup Kakang Gata 1st squeeze or Coconut Cream